 For this recipe, you'll toss together in a large mixing bowl:

 - Elbow pasta: Be sure to use gluten-free if needed.
-(Lately I've been using the "Jovial" brand made from organic brown rice.)
-Or you can swap in a different shape like rotini, fusilli, or shells.
+(Lately I've been using "Jovial" brand made from organic brown rice.)
+Or swap in a different shape like rotini pasta, fusilli, or shells.

-- Roma tomatoes: You'll need 3 roma tomatoes, but you can substitute with grape tomatoes or cherry tomatoes for a stronger, sweeter flavor.
+- Roma tomatoes: Or substitute with grape tomatoes or cherry tomatoes for a stronger, sweeter flavor.

-- Romaine lettuce: This adds refreshing crunch to the salad!
+- Romaine lettuce: This adds lots of refreshing crunch to the salad!

 - Red onion: If these are too strong for your taste, swap in about 3 green onions instead.

-- Vegan mayo: I use my homemade Cashew Mayo, but substitute your own favorite mayo.
+- Vegan mayo: I use my homemade Cashew Mayo, but substitute your own favorite mayo or store-bought.
 (Dairy-free sour cream could also possibly work, but I haven't tested that version.)

 - Salsa: Either store-bought or homemade is great.
 (I enjoy this Restaurant-Style Blender Salsa.)
 You'll need a half cup salsa.
-We'll stir this into the dressing for zesty flavor.
-You can use mild or medium, your choice.
+You can use mild or medium, thin or chunky.
+Your call!

 - Fresh lime juice